1 T olive oil

 Add the drained and rinsed beans.

-Stir in more stock, adding a little at a time, to get the consistency you prefer.
+Stir in more stock if it is too thick, adding a little at a time, to get the consistency you prefer.
 In the chili pictured above, I used 1 1/2 cups of stock.
 Adding more will get you a soupier consistency.

 You can always add more to thin the chili, but it is very difficult to remove it.
 Chili should be thick.